johnros/johnros.github.com/books.md

 23. Bryant, R.E., and O'Hallaron D.R. __Computer Systems: A Programmer’s Perspective__.
 If you want to know how a computer works, for the purpose of programming (not maitaining it).

+24. Solomon, Justin. __Numerical algorithms: methods for computer vision, machine learning, and graphics__.
+A complete, and well written exposition of many numerical algorithms.

 Feel free to use this list, and recommend more entries.

 Some other book recommendations worth following: